gatsbyjs/gatsby/docs/blog/2018-10-26-introducing-gatsby-themes/index.md

 Creating a single Gatsby site works super well.
 The power of `gatsby-config.js`, plugins, and more coalesce to make the experience a breeze.
-However, what if we want to re-use this configuration on our next site?
-Sure, we could clone a boilerplate each time, but that gets old, quickly.
-Wouldn't it be great if we could re-use our gatsby-config.js across projects?
+However, what if you want to re-use this configuration on our next site?
+Sure, you could clone a boilerplate each time, but that gets old, quickly.
+Wouldn't it be great if you could re-use our gatsby-config.js across projects?
 That's where starters come in.

 ### Improving Reusability with Starters